-3.7 3.5 Applicant must certify that for each rating region in which it submits a health plan proposal, it is submitting a proposal that covers the entire geographic service area for which it is licensed within that rating region.
-To indicate which zip codes are within the licensed geographic service area by type of platform and proposed Exchange product, complete and upload through SERFF the Service Area Template located at http://www.serff.com/plan_management_data_templates.htm.
+3.35 Applicant must certify that for each rating region in which it submits a health plan proposal, it is submitting a proposal that covers the entire geographic service area for which it is licensed within that rating region.
+Complete Attachment E SERFF Service Area Template to indicate which zip codes are within the licensed geographic service area by type of platform and proposed Exchange product.

-Yes, health plan proposal covers entire geographic service area; attachment template completed
+- Yes, health plan proposal covers entire geographic service area; attachment completed - No